-Benefits In-Network Out-of-Network Inpatient Services (Delivery) See "Inpatier nt Services."
-Newborn / Maternity Stays: If the newborn needs services other than routine nursery care or stays in the Hospital after the mother is discharged (sent home), benefits for the newborn will be treated as a separate admission.
-Fertility Services 20% after Deductible 20% after Deductible Fertility Benefit Maximum Benefit Maximum of 2 cycles per lifetime Sterilization Services (Services that do not meet Women's Health Provision requirements) (Reversals are not covered) 20% after Deductible 35% after Deductible Sterilization Procedures for Men Covered in full 35% after Deductible Travel Benefit Transportation and Lodging Limit 20% after Deductible 35% after Deductible Lodging, limited to single or double occupancy \$150 per night \$150 per night Air mileage limitation (coach only) up to 1000 miles per occurrence (round trip) Covered up to \$4,000 In-Network and Out-o Unless as prohibited by law, we will cover reasonable and necessary to another state to obtain Covered Services that are not available wit includes transportation to and from the Facility and lodging for the page 1. hin your state.
-Our help with travel costs You must send itemized receipts for transportation and lodging costs filed.
-For lodging and ground transportation benefits, we will cover continuous linear Revenue Code.
-Call us for complete information or refer to I osts up to the current limi Exclusions: Loss of work, Meals, Alcohol, tobacco, and any non-foo Frequent flyer miles, Coupons, vouchers, travel tickets, or gift cards,
+Benefits In-Network Out-of-Network Fertility Benefit Maximum Benefit Maximum of 2 cycles per lifetime Sterilization Services (Services that do not meet Women's Health Provision requirements) (Reversals are not covered) 10% after Deductible 30% after Deductible Sterilization Procedures for Men Covered in full 15% after Deductible Travel Benefit Transportation and Lodging Limit 10% after Deductible 30% after Deductible Lodging, limited to single or double occupancy \$150 per night \$150 per night Air mileage limitation (coach only) up to 1000 miles per occurrence (round trip) ce Covered up to \$4,000 per Benefit Period.
+In-Network and Out-of-Network combined

+Unless as prohibited by law, the Plan will cover reasonable and necessary travel costs when you are required to travel to another state to obtain Covered Services that are not available within your state.
+Our help with travel costs includes transportation to and from the Facility and lodging for the patient and one companion.

+You must send itemized receipts for transportation and lodging costs in a form satisfactory to us when claims are filed.
+For lodging and ground transportation benefits, the Plan will cover costs up to the current limits set forth in the Internal Revenue Code.
+Call us for complete information or refer to IRS Publication 502.